-Children with a variety of physical, sensory, developmental, or neurological issues are prime candidates for aquatic speech therapy.
+Children with a variety of physical, sensory, developmental, or neurological challenges are prime candidates for aquatic speech therapy.
 Among those we have successfully treated in the past are people with: autism, sensory processing disorders, down syndrome, cerebral palsy, multiple sclerosis, muscular dystrophy, hypotonia, apraxia, hydrocephalus, hemiparesis, hemiplegia, juvenile rheumatoid arthritis, articulation disorders, and general learning and language disorders.

 Our aquatic speech therapy program is a year-round, afternoon program.
 It is based out of Donna’s Dolphins Swim School at 5470 Powers Center Point #130, Colorado Springs, CO 80920.
 Each 30-minute session is led by a speech therapist and assisted by trained swim therapy assistants for your child’s safety and enjoyment!